davekinkead/democratic-equality/simulation.coffee.md

         if agent.preference is winner then 1 else 0

 Substantive equality is measured by calculating the standard deviation of the likelihood that an agent's preferences will be realised by a decision process.
 The idea here is that a process is substantively equal (SD is low) whenever agents have equiprobable preference realisation.
 When it is likely that some agents rather than others will have their preferences realised (SD is high), then a process has little substantive equality.
+We also normalise it against the mean so that these are comparable.

+    sum      = (arr) -> arr.reduce (a,b) -> a + b
+    mean     = (arr) -> sum(arr) / arr.length
+    variance = (arr) ->
+      µ = mean(arr)
+      (arr.reduce ( (a,b) -> a + (µ-b)*(µ-b)), 0) / arr.length
+    stdev    = (arr) -> Math.sqrt(variance arr)

     equality = (realisations) ->
+      100 - (stdev(realisations) / mean(realisations))

 The first parameter value examined is preference distribution.
 We start with a uniformly random distribution of preferences across agents ie. roughly equal numbers of each preference being held.
 We then `skew` the distribution of preferences so that more of one preference is common within our _digital demos_.

-    simulation = run {"agents": 10, "preferences": ["A", "B", "C", "D"], "trials": 100}
+    simulation = run {"agents": 1000, "preferences": ["A", "B", "C", "D"], "skew": 0.5, "trials": 1000}

-    console.log simulation
+    console.log "Sortition substantive equality: #{equality simulation.sortition}"
+    console.log "Plurality substantive equality: #{equality simulation.plurality}"

 > The expectation here is that when preferences are evenly distributed, all three procedures will realise substantive equality.
 When preferences are skewed, however, we will (hopefully) see voting but not sortition result in persistent minorities, and thus not realise substantive equality.